 Bouldering might be the purest form of climbing.
-It's a climbing done on small rock formations or artificial ones called boulders, without the use of any equipment.
+It's climbing done on small rock formations or artificial ones called boulders, without the use of any equipment.
 Climbers simply depend on their climbing shoes and chalk only.
 The whole climb in very short, ranging from 4-10 moves.
-Therefore, the moves tend to be of higher dificulty, as you need to do so few.
-Boulders are usually at most 3-5 metres high, but it can still result in injuries, so bouldering mats are placed as padding under the climb for safety purposes.
+Therefore, the moves tend to be of higher difficulty, as you need to do so few.
+Boulders are usually at most 3-5 meters high, but it can still result in injuries, so bouldering mats are placed as padding under the climb for safety purposes.

 Free Solo Climbing

 Free solo climbing is climbing taken to the extreme.
 Free solo climbers climb above safe heights without using any ropes, harness, or any other protective equipment.
 A fall will surely cause serious injury or death.